 Meaningful engagement is not only a cornerstone of equitable Project and Program planning but is essential for the long-term success of multi-benefit initiatives that seek to address environmental, social, and infrastructural challenges.
-The RH WASC also emphasized the importance of engagement with new funding agencies to maximize Project impact.
-To date, 57% of SCW Program Projects funded in the RH WA have reported 'Good', 'Better', or 'Best' levels of community engagement, while 30% have reported similar levels of engagement with tribes. respectively.
-These Projects have collectively received 14 letters of support and conducted over 5,000 outreach efforts, ranging from social media posts, fact sheets, and community presentations.
+To date, 63% of SCW Program Projects funded in the SSMB WA have reported 'Good', 'Better', or 'Best' levels of community engagement, while 41% have reported similar levels of engagement with tribes.
+These Projects have collectively received 29 letters of support and conducted almost 150 outreach efforts ranging from online media, fact sheets, and listening sessions.